OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

     - Somewhat similar to `Scala`, designed by the JetBrain team (author of the IntelliJ IDE, the best).
     Requires compilation (`kotlinc`).
 - [JavaScript](#javascript)
-    - Has been around for years 1995).
+    - Has been around for years (1995).
 Designed _in 10 days_ by a Netscape engineer (Brendan Eich).
     Not typed (on purpose), and natively functional.
 Regained _a lot_ of popularity when Web 2.0 was released, used everywhere a browser runs, to program client-side applications (a **lot** of JavaScript frameworks are available).
     Interestingly, some server-side code can also be written using JavaScript, since the success of [`nodejs`](https://nodejs.org/).
-    `NodeJS` is a JavaScript runtime built on `V8`, Chrome's JavsSCript engine, open source.
+    `NodeJS` is a JavaScript runtime built on `V8`, Chrome's JavsScript engine, open source.
     This is what makes JavaScript one of the very few languages that can be used on the cient as well as on the server.
     Interpreted, does not require compilation.
 - [Python](#python)
     - Designed for educational purpose.
 Easy to use, even if its syntax and structure might not please eveyone.
     No native Object Oriented (OO) features (some exist, but they may look weird to an OO adict).
     Does not require compilation.
-Very popular among data scientist, mostly due to its simlicity.
+Very popular among data scientists, mostly due to its simlicity.
 - [C](#c)
     - Immensly adopted on the planet Earth.
 The oldest of all the others, and still alive and well.
     `C` has no OO features (it avatar `C++` does have some).
 No Functional Programming features.